 This service provides support to people with high and complex mental and physical health needs.
 These may include personality disorders, behavioural changes, cognitive disabilities, acquired brain injuries or personal health needs.

-Referrals come from Local Co-ordination Service at Waitemata DHB.
-Clients must be 18 years of age and be receiving clinical intervention from Waitemata DHB.
+Referrals come from the Local Co-ordination Service at the Waitemata DHB.
+Clients must be 18 years of age and be receiving clinical intervention from the Waitemata DHB.
 The service has a co-ordination role, specifically in designing individual support plans for highly complex clients, often involving multiple services and providers.

-The purpose of each Package of Care is to meet individual’s needs and support m so that y can live well within environment of ir choice.
-Flexibility in service delivery is a key component responding to changing needs of client.
+The purpose of each Package of Care is to meet the individual’s needs and support them so that they can live well within the environment of their choice.
+Flexibility in service delivery is a key component responding to the changing needs of the client.